electro-logic/Oscilloscope/README.md

 ## ADDITIONAL NOTES

 For legacy systems (Windows XP, etc..) an old NI-VISA 3.0 Runtime download (3 MBytes) is distributed by Rigol with the UltraSigma software and can avoid downloading the most recent package that is much larger.
+NI-VISA 5.4.1 Runtime download (74 MBytes) is available for OS up to Windows 8.